kc1awv/LoRaTNCX/README.md

 ### Using with KISS Applications

-Once configured, the TNC works with any KISS-compatible application.
+Once configured, the TNC works with any KISS-compatible application via serial port or TCP network connection.
 It doesn't care what you use it with:

+**Serial Port (Traditional Method):**
 ```bash
 # Dire Wolf (APRS digipeater/iGate) - because everyone loves APRS
 direwolf -t 0 -p /dev/ttyUSB0 -b 115200